How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 “If I start eating more, will my mental health get worse?”

-• Mood stabilizes
+• Mood can stabilize

-• Anxiety decreases
+• Anxiety can decrease

-• Cognitive flexibility improves
+• Cognitive flexibility can improve

-• Emotional regulation returns
+• Emotional regulation can return

-Nutrition is not just physical treatment—it is mental health treatment.
+Nutrition is not just physical treatment.
+It is mental health treatment.

 Signs Starvation Is Impacting Your Mental Health